Internet Connection Types: A Complete Guide

 Test Your Internet Connection

-Regardless of which connection type you have, it is vital to run regular speed tests.
-This helps you identify if you are getting the “Excellent” speeds you pay for or if you are stuck in the “Poor” range.
+Regardless of your connection type, it is vital to run regular speed tests.
+This helps you identify whether you are getting the “Very Good” speeds you pay for or stuck in the “Poor” range.

 Testing helps you identify: